Keyboard shortcuts

 Press Esc to hide this help

-MD020 - No Space Inside Hashes on Closed ATX Style Heading
+MD020 - Missing Space Inside Hashes on Closed ATX Style Headings

 Severity: Warning